 Understanding signals

-These pages describe the same functionality that this guide does but in a manner suitable for integrating into your own workflows.
+These pages explain the same functionality as this guide but in a format tailored for integration into your workflows.
+If you need further assistance, feel free to contact our support team at [email protected].

 Fraud signals categories